codingforeveryone/READMEs/JavaScript/array-methods-overview.md

 ```
 ###Consequences of passing by value
 ####Passing to functions
-**Beware!** It's very easy to create a bug in your code if you forget that an array you have passed to a function is actually passed by value: anything that you do to the array within the function will also modify the array outside the function.
+**Beware!** It is very easy to create a bug in your code if you forget that an array you have passed to a function is actually passed by value: anything that you do to the array within the function will also modify the array outside the function.

 #### Checking equality